folio-org/stripes-cli/doc/user-guide.md

 ### Environment setup

-The easiest way to manage all the apps within a plaform is with a [Yarn workspace](https://yarnpkg.com/lang/en/docs/workspaces/).
-The CLI will create one for you and install UI modules with its own `workspace` command.
+The easiest way to manage all the apps within a platform is with a [Yarn workspace](https://yarnpkg.com/lang/en/docs/workspaces/).
+The CLI's `workspace` command will help set up a workspace-based development environment that is ready to go.

 From a suitable directory, run the following:
 ```